UPPMAX/programming_formalisms/docs/development_design/excercise_1_Design.md

         With that out of the way(Usually not conducted for small project but included here for completeness)

         Third! first iteration of Needs gathering
              Start by assesing the brief and determined legal and busissness space.
 These should be taken into consideration when evalutating the needs.
+             The SRS(Software Requirments Specification) can be structured as seen below.
+An SRS is concidered complete according to the following statement from the IEEE recomended practises (Trip et.al),An SRS is correct if, and only if, every requirement stated therein is one that the software shall meet.

              Requirement ID | Requirement Description | Acceptance Criteria | Test Cases
              ---------------|-------------------------|---------------------|-----------------------